-And while those games never rose to fame like Borderlands or Warframe, they were still an essential step in improving this genre of gaming enjoyed by millions.
-Today, looter shooters still face a lot of criticism for having predatory microtransactions or being releasing in an unfinished state, such as with Anthem just this year.
+Today, looter shooters still face a lot of criticism for having predatory microtransactions or being released in an unfinished state, as was the case with Anthem just this year.

 The Division 2

-The game takes place in Washington D.C. seven months after the events of the original and places you in the middle of a civil war between survivors and deadly enemy factions.
-Players are able to team-up in four-player squads and take on missions or engage in PvP combat in the game’s multiple ‘Dark Zones’.
+The game takes place in Washington, D.C., seven months after the events of the original, and places you in the middle of a civil war between survivors and deadly enemy factions.
+Players can team up in four-player squads and take on missions, or engage in PvP combat in the game’s multiple ‘Dark Zones.’

 Risk of Rain 2

 Risk of Rain 2 is an Early Access Steam title that’s been making big waves due to its shift from a side-scrolling 2D platformer to a 3D third-person shooter.

 However, the sequel has maintained the series frantic single and multiplayer combat as well as its Rogue-like mechanics, making it appealing for both established fans and newcomers.
 The game has you fighting your way through hordes of alien monsters, unlocking new loot as you try and find a way to escape a hostile planet.

 There are currently six different character classes with unique playstyles that developer Hopoo Games plans to expand on and add more content to in the future.